 (1) The department adopts and incorporates by reference the following publications:

-(c) The "Sexually Transmitted Diseases Treatment Guidelines, 2015" are published by the U.S. Centers for Disease Control and Prevention in the June 5, 2015, Morbidity and Mortality Weekly Report, volume 64, hereafter referred to as "Sexually Transmitted Diseases Treatment Guidelines, 2015," and specify the most currently accepted effective treatments for sexually transmitted diseases.
+(c) The "Sexually Transmitted Infections Treatment Guidelines, 2021," published by the U.S. Centers for Disease Control and Prevention in the July 23, 2021, Morbidity and Mortality Weekly Report, volume 70, hereafter referred to as "Sexually Transmitted Infections Treatment Guidelines, 2021," and specify the most currently accepted effective treatments for sexually transmitted infections.

 (e) The Official American Thoracic Society/Centers for Disease Control and Prevention/Infectious Diseases Society of America Clinical Practice Guidelines: Treatment of Drug-Susceptible Tuberculosis, published in Clinical Infectious Diseases, October 1, 2016.

 (f) The "Guidelines for the Investigation of Contacts of Persons with Infectious Tuberculosis," which provide recommendations from the National Tuberculosis Controllers Association and the U.S. Centers for Disease Control and Prevention, published December 16, 2005.

 (g) The "Interim Guidance for a Public Health Response to Contain Novel or Targeted Multidrug-resistant Organisms (MDROs)", updated January 2019, published by the U.S. Centers for Disease Control and Prevention, which serves as general guidance to state and local health departments and healthcare facilities in relation to the initial response for the containment of novel or targeted MDROs or resistance mechanisms.